top of page

 • What is your disciplinary policy concerning students?

 The primary goal of the Austin cotillion is to teach manners, etiquette, social skills, and dance.
 This environment is not suitable for acting up or being disruptive.
 If any student is interfering with this learning process, it is deemed to be detrimental to the rest of the students in the class.
 While we are prepared to deal with the occasional minor disruption, we are not equipped to deal with repeated disruptions throughout the class.
 If necessary, we may ask a disruptive student to sit out and speak with the parent or guardian when they are picked up.
-Should this happen a second time, the student will removed from the class permanently and no refund will be given.
+Should this happen a second time, the student will be removed from the class permanently and no refund will be given.
+The Austin Cotillion provides a safe environment for all students and has always been an advocate for all student's rights.
+Any type of hate speech or inappropriate behavior will not be tolerated and is grounds for immediate removal without refund.
+We encourage parents to speak with their students prior to attending to any of our classes to let them know that we expect them to be on their best behavior.

 Frequently Asked Questions